sugindarRajbhar/apna-college/README.md

 # apna-college
-This is the Demo for git &amp; Github class
+This is the Demo for git &amp; Github class.